Wombles fans and family pay tribute to Bernard Cribbins

 Thank you and #RIPBernardCribbins pic.twitter.com/0XfolLxuad

 Bernard Cribbins will always be the voice of the Wombles for me.
 He did an oddly sexy Madame Cholet.
-Legend. pic.twitter.com/XzhwIjx5Bt— Deadly (@deadlyknitshade) July 28, 2022
+Legend. pic.twitter.com/XzhwIjx5Bt— Deadly like a poisonous mushroom (@deadlyknitshade) July 28, 2022

 I wanted to put a picture up but couldn't find one adequate enough...so godspeed Bernard Cribbins the man who brilliantly made my child self believe wombles were real and lived on wimbledon common, thanks will never be enough 😢#BernardCribbinsRIP #Wombles— Reverend Johnny Panic 🖤 (@RevJohnnyPanic) July 28, 2022